 - 1) A Grab sample (volume test sample) can be taken at any time while the program is running. - 2) When the program is running, push PAUSE (F3).
-Then push GRAB (F2) to enter grab mode. - 3) Grab Smpl Size: The current sample volume will be populated unless the sample intake tube is adjusted.
+Then push GRAB (F2) to enter grab mode.

 Velocity Control Valve adjustment instruction: